mdmcoin/PyMdmcoin/README.md

 # PyMDMCoin
-PyWaves is an object-oriented Python interface to the Waves blockchain platform.
+PyWaves is an object-oriented Python interface to the MDMCoin blockchain platform, based on WAVES Protocol.

 ## Getting Started

-You can install PyMDMCoin using:

-    pip install pymdmcoin

 ## Documentation